 My name is Dean Michael Array, and I wanted to congratulate you on being accepted into The New York Dance Academy of Performing Arts.
 We know you applied to our school for the fall semester last year and we were told about the circumstances that prevented you from attending in the fall.
 I am sorry for your loss and offer you my deepest sympathies.
 Despite the previous deferment, we wanted to give you an opportunity to come to our school when the winter semester begins this January.
 You have been selected because of your outstanding dance and performing arts records.
 It is my pleasure to inform you that you have been awarded a full scholarship and an internship with our school.

 Dean Michael Array

 New York Dance Academy of Performing Arts

-I read the letter, like, over 10 times before I screamed for my parents.
+I read the letter, like, ten times before I screamed for my parents.
 They immediately come into the room.

 “What is it, dear?”
 Mom asked.